 Grandfathering Protects Current Recipients

 Good news if you already have a rating.
-Veterans with approved sleep apnea VA claims get grandfathered under current rules.
-Your VA disability benefits won’t decrease unless you request an increase or reopen your case.
+Veterans with approved sleep apnea VA claims are grandfathered under the rules that were in place at the time of their grant.

 Stronger Evidence Required Under New Rules

-Sleep apnea cases will demand more detailed nexus letter documentation after 2025.
+Sleep apnea cases demand more detailed nexus letter documentation in 2026.
 Your doctor needs to explain why CPAP doesn’t provide adequate relief.

 Take Action Before the Deadline